 Barry Arthur Cotton is an author living in Austin, Texas, USA, and has created the Boston 400 website/blog/podcast to promote the 400th Anniversary of the founding of Boston, Massachusetts in 2030.

 BOSTON: the Small Town with the Big Story

-Barry Arthur Cotton will self publish (DBA ‘doing business as’) Seanchí Publishing and plans to make books available in eBook, paperback, and hardcover formats.
+Barry Arthur Cotton will self publish (DBA ‘doing business as’) Seanchí Leabhair (Storyteller Books in Irish) and plans to make books available in eBook, paperback, and hardcover formats.
 Progress in writing has been overshadowed by the joy Barry experiences caring for his grandsons.
 It has, however, been possible for Barry to conduct research and design book covers with a baby on his shoulder.
-Actual writing, however, has been much more demanding and to ‘get in the Zone’, Barry often wakes up early to write between 3AM and 7AM.
-Needless to say, progress has been slow.
+The actual writing, however, has been much more demanding, and to ‘get in the Zone’, Barry often wakes up early to write between 3AM and 7AM.
+Progress has been slow.

 Currently, Barry is working on a book titled, THE MASSACHUSETTS BAY COMPANY’S BOSTON MEN.
 From the sailing of the Mayflower in 1620 to the 1640 advent of the English Civil Wars, twenty-thousand individuals migrated from England to America in what is known as The Great Migration.
 Though less than one percent of these immigrants were from Boston, Lincolnshire, ten Boston men helped found the Massachusetts Bay Company while four of their number led the company as Governor or Deputy Governor for fifty-one of the fifty-five years it existed.
 This book tells their story and is planned for release in 2022.